Sinusitis (sinus infection)

 How you can treat sinusitis yourself

-You can often treat mild sinusitis without seeing your GP.
+You can often treat mild sinusitis without seeing a GP by:

-To relieve sinus pain, take painkillers such as paracetamol or ibuprofen.
-Don’t give aspirin to children under 16.
+- taking painkillers, such as paracetamol or ibuprofen – don’t give aspirin to children under 16

 How to clean your nose with a salt water solution

 - Boil a pint of water then leave it to cool

 - Mix a teaspoon of salt and a teaspoon of bicarbonate of soda into the water

 - Stand over a sink, cup the palm of one hand and pour a small amount of the solution into it